php-monsters/laravel-jalali-date/README.md

 ### Integration with Laravel 5.*

-Add Zaman to app aliases in config/app.php file
+Add package alias to your app aliases (only for Laravel < 5.5):

 ```php
 // aliases